-Higher National Certificates/Diplomas and equivalent qualifications can be considered for accreditation as partially meeting the requirement for IEng registration.
+Higher National Certificates/Diplomas and equivalent qualifications can be considered for approval as fully meeting the requirement for EngTech, or accreditation as partially meeting the requirement for IEng registration.

 Higher National Certificates or equivalent qualifications either approved or accredited for the purpose of progression towards IEng registration will have an emphasis on the practical application of current and developing technology.